 SCIENCE FICTIONS, POPULAR CULTURES seeks to both defy and redefine how the academy views science fiction and popular culture—and the research, scholarship and creative endeavors of those working across these fields.
 A refereed Conference Proceedings will be published in conjunction with the event.

 SCIENCE FICTIONS, POPULAR CULTURES is soliciting academic paper presentations from a wide spectrum of disciplines addressing the narratives and performances of science, science fiction, and popular entertainment across media, platforms, and cultures.
 While we are particularly interested in creating intersections with programming in concert with HawaiiCon -all suitable academic presentations will be considered.
 The growing list of entertainers, authors, and actors attending who you can interact with are listed online.

-While we are particularly interested in creating intersections with programming at HawaiiCon which will highlight Star Wars universe and the Whedonverse, all suitable, schoarly academic presentations will be considered.
+While we are particularly interested in creating intersections with programming at HawaiiCon which will highlight Star Wars universe and the Whedonverse, all suitable, scholarly academic presentations will be considered.
 Possible topics include but are not limited to: